DAVID HOHNEN AM

 It was in this role that he managed the purchase by VCP of Cloudy Bay and Cape Mentelle, iconic wineries in New Zealand and Western Australia.
 These acquisitions brought him into contact with David Hohnen, with whom he established the friendship that has led to the partnership that is Crackerjack Wines.

-From Sydney, Rupert relocated to Europe, based in London, as the international Marketing Director of VCP.
+From Sydney, Rupert relocated to Europe, based in London, as the European Marketing Manager for LVMH.

 In 2000, Rupert and his wife Jo created the Geronimo Inns pup group and subsequently Hippo Inns.
 Today Roo describes himself as an Angel Investor.